Alto1772/sm64/README.md

 * `CC=x86_64-pc-msys-gcc make` - this is because Capstone is only available on MinGW builds.
 * `source shell msys && make` - to use unix newlines (to avoid warning of CR `'\015'` on IDO from files generated from built tools) and fix buggy `patch_libultra_math`.

+Then continue following the directions in [step 2](#step-2-copy-baseroms-for-asset-extraction-1) below.

 ### Linux

 There are 3 steps to set up a working build.